isaacaristil/bwap-theme/readme.md

 ## BWAP Theme is not a parent theme

 This theme is meant to be installed and hacked.
-It's not a parent theme and is can't be updated.
+It's not a parent theme and it can't be updated.

 ## Requirements
  - Bower